Really-Simple-Plugins/complianz-gdpr/readme.txt

 Configure your Cookie Notice, Cookie Consent and Cookie Policy with our Wizard and Cookie Scan.
 Supports GDPR, ePrivacy, CCPA, COPPA, PECR and more.

 == Description ==
-Complianz | GDPR Cookie Consent supports GDPR, ePrivacy, CCPA, DSVGO, AVG, RGPD, and more with a conditional Cookie Notice and customized Cookie Policy based on the results of the built-in Cookie Scan.
-Blocking 3rd Party Cookies from all major 3rd Party services like Google Analytics, Matomo, Adsense, Facebook, Youtube, Instagram, Vimeo and more.
-You can configure for US (United States) visitors, European Union (EU) visitors or UK (The United Kingdom) visitors, with Cookie Notice, Cookie Consent and Legal Documents.
+Complianz | GDPR Cookie Consent supports GDPR, ePrivacy and CCPA with a conditional Cookie Notice and customized Cookie Policy based on the results of the built-in Cookie Scan.
+Blocking 3rd Party Cookies from all major 3rd Party services.
+You can configure for United States, European Union or United Kingdom visitors.

 IMPORTANT!
 Complianz | GDPR Cookie Consent can help you meet compliance requirements, but the user must ensure that all requirements are met.